 For more information on webtracking, read here.

-*For users with Magento version v2.4.4*
+*For users with Magento version v2.4.4 and above*

 Configure integration tokens